Castalian Springs Mound Site: Excavations

-In the early 1890s and again in 1916–1917, amateur archaeologist William E. Myer (later a “special archeologist” with the Smithsonian) excavated parts of the site, including the stone box graves.
-He also excavated the large burial mound, which contained well over a hundred graves.
-Myer discovered several artifacts containing S.E.C.C. imagery, including many shell gorgets which were later acquired by the Museum of the American Indian in 1926.
+In the early 1890s and again in 1916–1917, amateur archaeologist William E. Myer (later a “special archeologist” with the Smithsonian) excavated portions of the site, including stone box graves and one of the principal mounds.
+Myer recovered several artifacts containing Southeastern Ceremonial Complex imagery, including shell gorgets later acquired by the National Museum of the American Indian in 1926.